comigor/spotify-radio/README.md

 ## Why?

 Spotify has an electron app that consumes gigabytes of RAM.
-I miss the time I used around 100MB at max to do the same.
+I miss the time I used around 100MB to do the same.

 So I've been looking for alternatives.
-Spotifyd came to the rescue but every time my computer went to sleep I had to restart it and recconect to my Daemon device on Spotify.
-So I've come up with the idea of dockerize it and let it live on my server, and I choose Icecast to stream it to my machine.
+Spotifyd came to the rescue but every time my computer went to sleep I had to restart it and reconnect to my Daemon device on Spotify.
+So I've come up with the idea of dockerize it and let it live on my server, and I chose Icecast to stream it to my machine.

 ## Legal
 Spotify Radio in licensed under MIT.